We Accept Calls 24/7/365

 Second, is the criminal DWI case that takes longer.
 It is common to have to wait several weeks for a court date, but the first court date may be scheduled within about 20 days.
 Your attorney will ensure you do not miss any court dates; if you do, you can be arrested.

 If you were charged with DWI, don’t panic.
-A skilled attorney may be able to beat the charge.
+A good criminal defense lawyer may be able to beat the charge.
 But you must act quickly; the longer you wait to hire an attorney, the more likely you’ll say or do something to damage your case.
 Contact our DWI Lawyer in San Marcos, Tx today for a complimentary consultation.

 Client Reviews